 Virginia boasts what were some of the first online learning programs in the United States offered by four-year accredited online colleges.
 Online degree programs in Virginia cater to their students with flexible schedules and convenient admissions.
 And just like their on-campus counterparts, these programs offer similar tuition assistance and rigorous admissions requirements.
-Due to the equivalent course expectations and curriculum, online colleges in Virginia also grant degrees and certifications that match those issued on-campus.
-Prospective students can use our list to compare online colleges in Virginia.
+Due to the equivalent course expectations and curriculum, online schools in Virginia also grant degrees and certifications that match those issued on-campus.
+Prospective students can use our list to compare Virginia online colleges.
 Ordered from lowest to highest tuition, each of these schools provides an excellent online education.Click here to see our methodology.

 Norfolk State University offers Bachelor of Science degrees in an online format for History, Interdisciplinary Studies and Health Service Management.
-Students can pursue a Master of Arts degree online in Teaching, Pre-Elementary Education and Urban Education.
+Online college students can pursue a Master of Arts degree online in Teaching, Pre-Elementary Education and Urban Education.
 Distance learning administered through Blackboard, an online education management system, and the programs are accredited by the Southern Association for Colleges and Schools.